dij0s/AMR/README.md

 4. Choose "Pseudocolor" plot of the **value** field
 5. Click "Draw"

+One can also visualize the gradient field by creating a new plot and selecting the **gradient** field, in "Pseudocolor".

-The first image in this document shows the simulation at different time steps: t₀ (initial state), t₁ and t₂ (intermediate states), and finally t_end (final state).
+The first image in this document shows the simulation at different time steps: $t_0$ (initial state), $t_1$ and $t_2$ (intermediate states which show clear refinement), and finally, the final state $t_\text{end}$.

 During these time steps, the temperature field gradually diffuses outward from the central heat source as the mesh dynamically adapts to capture the evolving temperature gradients.

 ## Performance and results